 My day job is teaching people about ethical horse keeping and force-free animal training and my husband is an expert in business solutions testing.
 He works as a consultant for a large IT solutions and service provider.
 He is also a part time hypnotherapist and loves teaching people about positive psychology.

-We hope to welcome positive, cheerful, sociable, energetic, fit and flexible people with a sense of humour and can-do attitude to come and help us with all and any of the help required around the property in exchange for great vegan food, improving your English, learning about positive psychology, horse care and animal training and enjoying the opportunities to explore Scotland.
+We hope to welcome positive, cheerful, sociable, energetic, lively, fit and flexible people with a sense of humour and can-do attitude to come and help us with all and any of the help required around the property in exchange for great vegan food, improving your English, learning about positive psychology, horse care and animal training and enjoying the opportunities to explore Scotland.

 We are one mile from the main road between Carlisle in Cumbria and Edinburgh - the capital of Scotland and about halfway between the two.
 This is a really good place in the Scottish Borders from which travel both to further north and into England is easy and cheap.